shreyach13/cloudnativeex/Ansible/README.md

   inventory = ./inventory
   ```

 - Create your inventory file.
-The group that the host needs to part of is `ci`.
+The group that the host needs to be part of is `ci`.

 - Create an EC2 instance of size `t2.micro`.
 The public IP of this host can be found in the AWS console.